-• No weapons are allowed at the ALC, at any ALC activity, or while being transported to the ALC.
+• No weapons are allowed at the ALC, at any ALC activity, or on school transportation.

 Weapons include, but are not limited to, firearms, guns of any type, including air and gas-powered guns (whether loaded or unloaded), knives, razors, clubs, electric weapons, metallic knuckles, martial arts weapons, ammunition, incendiary devices, explosives, and other objects defined as dangerous ordinances under State law.
-No item that can inflict harm on another person is permitted on the ALC premises (e.g., pepper
+No item that can inflict harm on another person is permitted on the ALC premises (e.g., pepper spray, Mace) or on school transportation.

-- spray, Mace) or while being transported to ALC. - No explosive devices (e.g., firecrackers, fireballs, cherry bombs) are permitted on the ALC premises or while being transported to the ALC. - Lighters, matches, and any device used to start a fire are not permitted on ALC premises or while being transported to ALC.
+- No explosive devices (e.g., firecrackers, fireballs, cherry bombs) are permitted on the ALC premises or on school transportation. - No lighters, matches, or any device used to start a fire are permitted on ALC premises or on school transportation.